mann1mal/zPod-PKS-CSE-Demos/GuestbookDemo/README.md

 ~~~
 $ kubectl scale deployments frontend --replicas=3
 ~~~
+## Conclusion

+In this demo, we walked through the creation of an application that utilizes the vSphere Cloud Provider plugin to create persistent storage for the application.
+This application also utilizes the integration between PKS and NSX-T to automatically create an NSX-T load balancer to expose the application to external users outside of the Kubernetes cluster.

-Proceed to the [next demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/Ingress%26NSX-T) to showcase how to configure the ingress controller provided by NSX-T to front multiple apps running in a PKS Kubernetes cluster.
+Proceed to the [next demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/Ingress%26NSX-T) to showcase how to configure the ingress controller provided by NSX-T to front multiple applications running in a PKS Kubernetes cluster.